 1) Why We Don’t Pick a Cause

 The first thing you should do is sit down and search your heart.
-Write down a list of no more than five issues that you feel you need to address.
+Write a list of the top five issues you feel the world needs to address.
 Then rank them from the most important to the least.

 Now make a list of the time and other resources you can devote to these causes.